giammi56/python-liborigin2/README.md

 Python Usage
 ---------------------------------------------------------------------------

+In your script, import the path to the python pacakge using your favorite method (see https://fortierq.github.io/python-import/).
-To get Origin project contents, simply use
+To get Origin project contents imported, simply type:

 ```python
 import liborigin